SSL International: Merger of Seton and Scholl

 In July 1998, Scholl and Seton merged to become Seton Scholl plc.
 In 1999, Seton Scholl and LIG merged to become Seton Scholl London International Group plc, shortened to SSL International.
 The integration of these two businesses was led by Stuart Wallis, the first chairman of SSL, who left the company in 2001.

 From 2002 to 2004 the company disposed of its medical and industrial products to focus on its two main brands as part of a "strategic repositioning".
 The first major diversification was of 21 OTC brands to Thornton & Ross Limited in March 2002.
 Marigold Industrial Gloves was sold to Comasec SAS in November 2003.
 The wound management products were sold to Medlock Medical Limited (owned by Apax Partners) in May 2004.
 Regent Infection Control (makers of Biogel surgical gloves and Hibi antiseptics) was also sold to a business owned by Apax Partners in May 2004 for £173 million.
 The final sale was of the minor Silipos business to Langer Inc in October 2004.

 In November 2007 the company acquired Orthaheel, an Australian business selling insoles designed and marketed by podiatrist Phillip Vasyli.

 In 2008, the company acquired Crest Condoms, a Swiss based condom brand.

 Takeover

 By the beginning of 2010, the company was listed on the FTSE 250, and had a commercial presence in over thirty countries, and manufacturing plants in the United Kingdom, Spain, China, India, Thailand and CIS.
-In July 2010, SSL agreed to be bought by household products company Reckitt Benckiser in a £2.5 billion deal.
-The takeover was completed in November 2010 and SSL was then folded into Reckitt Benckiser.
+In July 2010, SSL agreed to be bought by household products company Reckitt in a £2.5 billion deal.
+The takeover was completed in November 2010 and SSL was then folded into Reckitt.